stfc/PSyclone/doc/user_guide/psyclone_command.rst

     -opsy OPSY            filename of generated PSy code -okern OKERN          directory in which to put transformed kernels, default is the current working directory.
-    -api API              choose a particular api from ['lfric', 'gocean'].
+    -api API              whether to use a particular api from ['lfric', 'gocean'].
     -s SCRIPT, --script SCRIPT
                           filename of a PSyclone optimisation script